Welcome to Brown University's Department of Physics

 Some highlights of excellence:

-Leon N. Copper: Nobel laureate in superconductivity theory and the father of “Copper pair”
+Leon N. Cooper: Nobel laureate in superconductivity theory and the father of “Cooper pair”

 Gerald Stanford Guralnik: Co-discoverer of the Higgs mechanism and Higgs boson